Emmaobi7/support/README.md

 - OCR poor results?
 Capture a larger area (full window) or make sure the browser preview is large.
 The backend upscales small images but starting from a larger capture helps.
 - Embedding dimension mismatch?
 Confirm the vector column definition in Supabase (vector(1024) vs vector(1536)).
 Use the SQL in `scripts/` if needed.

-## Next steps & suggestions

-- Add document chunking before ingestion for very large docs (split on paragraphs/headers).
-There is a TODO entry in the repo for chunking and tests.
-- Add a documents table to store raw docs when embeddings are temporarily unavailable so customer content is never lost.
-- Add unit tests for `context_store.ingest_text` and `retrieve_similar_context` (fast, deterministic mocks for embedding provider).

----

-If you'd like, I can also prepare a short developer README (`dev-README.md`) that includes quick commands (start, test, debug) and example curl requests.
-Tell me if you want that — but per your request I only updated this top-level README.